Steps to buying a car from a dealership

-The Life of a Dealer – understanding them gives you the upper hand
+The Life of a Dealer – having an upper hand

 - The profit margin in the car